-- "Room In Your Heart" is a song performed by Beaker and Dr Honeydew as they try to get Scrooge to donate to charity in The Muppet Christmas Carol.
-It was cut from the actual movie, but does appear on the soundtrack album.
+- "Room In Your Heart" is a song performed by Beaker and Dr. Honeydew as they try to get Scrooge to donate to charity in The Muppet Christmas Carol.
+It was cut from the actual movie (and wasn't even filmed), but does appear on the soundtrack album.

 - At the first Comic Relief USA benefit show in 1986, "Weird Al" Yankovic and Richard Belzer performed an original rap song, "Cut the Grief with Comic Relief", that humorously approached the topic of helping the homeless.

 - Loreena McKennitt's "Breaking the Silence" for Amnesty International.

 - "Tears Are Not Enough", by Northern Lights, Canada's response to "We Are The World".

 - "Stars", by Hear 'n Aid, Heavy Metal's response to "We Are the World" (which didn't enlist metal performers for its all-star chorus).

 - "Doctor in Distress", by Who Cares?, a supergroup of mid-level celebrities unsuccessfully trying to save the original run of Doctor Who.
 (The profits actually went to cancer research.)